phatch9/phatch9/README.md

 - 📫 How to reach me **phat.chauu26@gmail.com**

-- ⚡ Something about me: **I am also a musician who has been playing guitars, drums, and piano for around 10 years.**
+- ⚡ Something about me: **I am also a musician who has been playing guitars, drums, and piano.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">